JLuisCuamatzi/Umaydis_experimental_Evolution/02_MappingAndCoveragePlotting/README.md

 ## 02.- Mapping and Coverage Plotting

+In the next stage of our pipeline, we did the following:

+02.1.- We aligned the short-reads to the reference genome of <i>U. maydis</i>, and subsequently, we extracted the depth coverage of each base.

+02.2.- We computed and plotted the normalized coverage of each genome in non-overlapping windows of 1 kb.

+### 02.1.- Mapping

-In this stage, the reads in `fastq` files were aligned to the reference genome of <i>Ustilago maydis</i>
+In this stept, the reads in `fastq` files were aligned to the reference genome of <i>Ustilago maydis</i>

 For the alignment we used [BWA_mem]([https://academic.oup.com/bioinformatics/article/26/5/589/211735) using the next code: